aws-samples/amazon-sagemaker-secure-mlops/README.md

 ## Clean up
 You must clean up provisioned resources to avoid charges in your AWS account.
 The solution provides a [clean-up notebook](sm-notebooks/99-clean-up.ipynb) with a full clean-up script.
 You can run this script after you have finished experimenting with your data science environment.
+This is the recommended way of doing clean up.
 Alternatively, you can also follow the CLI-based clean up instructions below.

 ### Step 1: Clean up MLOps projects